sarahalsharabi-CYS/ARTI308-ML-Labs/Lab4/README.md

 # Lab 4 - Data Quality Assessment & Preprocessing

-This repository contains my solution for Lab 4.
+This File contains my solution for Lab 4.

 In this lab, I applied data preprocessing techniques on the Netflix dataset, including: